Intelligence Squared US : About

 Wednesday, January 22 2014 08:07 PM

-Two teams of medical doctors and political columnists face off over the hot-button health care law in the latest Intelligence Squared debate.
+Two teams of medical doctors and political columnists face off in an Intelligence Squared debate.
 Is Obamacare fundamentally flawed or poised to transform the health care system for the better?

 Wednesday, December 11 2013 05:52 PM